asciidoctor/asciidoctor-kroki/README.md

 **💡 TIP**:
 You can use the `kroki-fetch-diagram` option to download the images from Kroki at build time.
 In other words, while viewing pages you won't rely on Kroki anymore.
-However, in Antora, this is not currently compatible with inline svg images.
+However, in Antora, this is not currently compatible with inline SVG images.

 ```yaml
 asciidoc: